sarasm93/traffic-sign-memory/README.md

 [Google Fonts](https://fonts.google.com/) was used to import 'Barlow Semi Condensed' and 'Roboto' fonts.

-The readme.md files for the [Love Maths website](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) and the [ULTIMATE Rock Paper Scissors website](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/) has been used for inspiration for the content of the readme.md file for this site.
+The readme.md files for the [Love Maths website](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) and the [ULTIMATE Rock Paper Scissors website](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/) has been used as inspiration for the content of the readme.md file for this site.

 ### **Images**

-The images of the traffic signs and the placeholder car image showed before cards are flipped have been taken from [Pixabay](https://pixabay.com/).
+The images of the traffic signs and the placeholder car image showed before cards are flipped to face up is taken from [Pixabay](https://pixabay.com/).
 The specific links to each image are listed below.

 - [placeholder-car.png](https://pixabay.com/vectors/auto-automobile-truck-car-2071876/)
 - [bicycle-lane.png](https://pixabay.com/vectors/bicycle-lane-bicycle-cycling-sign-160714/)